Doctoral research on the interplay between documents and embodied practices

 What kind of choreography arises in the proximity of borders?
 Which strategies of restriction define movement?
-Zaides’ new work sets out to explore a dynamic system of action and reaction, limitation and transgression, stasis and mobility.
-The work is a response to TALOS, an EU-funded initiative that designed an advanced system for protecting European land borders.
-TALOS was a collaborative project between fourteen institutions from ten countries that was officially conducted between the years 2008-2013.
-It resulted in a demonstration of a surveillance system that could be deployed in a matter of hours at any location.
-The system included mobile, semi-autonomous robots that patrol border areas and gain physical and performative presence.
-For the TALOS project, Zaides put together a team of choreographers, dramaturges, video artists, and robotic experts.
-Since 2016, the team has been developing a keynote presentation that references the original project.
+This work sets out to explore a dynamic system of action and reaction, limitation and transgression, stasis and mobility.
+The piece is a response to TALOS, an EU-funded research project in the field of security enforcement for which an advanced system aimed at protecting European land borders was designed.
+TALOS was a collaborative project involving fourteen institutions from ten countries that was officially conducted between the years 2008-2013.
+It resulted in the conception of a surveillance system that could be rapidly deployed to any location.
+This system was to be based on mobile, semi-autonomous robots that patrol border areas and gain physical and performative presence.
+The TALOS project was never launched and remained an experiment, a test, and a demonstration of technological capabilities.
+Since 2016, Arkadi Zaides has gathered a team of choreographers, dramaturges, and video artists to develop a performance that questions the TALOS project.